-- For the CEO and ExCo (excluding CRO): 40% after one year, 30% after two years, 20% after three years and 10% after four years.
+- For the CEO and ExCo (excluding CRO): 40% after one year, 30% after two years, 20% after three years and 10%

-- For the CRO and GGM IA: 30% after one year, 30% after two years, 20% after three years and 20% after four years.
+For the CRO and GGMIA: 30% after one year, 30% after two years, 20% after three years and 20% after four years.

-3 A face value methodology is used to determine the number of performance rights allocated.
-2020 performance rights granted in November/December 2020 are divided into two tranches: Tranche 1 (75%) ANZ Total Shareholder Return (TSR) relative to a select financial services comparator group and Tranche 2 (25%) ANZ TSR against ANZ Compound Annual Growth Rate (CAGR) TSR target set by the Board.
+A face value methodology is used to determine the number of performance rights allocated.
+2021 performance rights granted in November/December 2021 are divided into two tranches: Tranche 1 (75%) ANZ Total Shareholder Retum (TSR) relative to a select financial services comparator group and Tranche 2 (25%) ANZ TSR against ANZ Compound

-4 The CRO and GGM IA receive deferred share rights, instead of performance rights, to preserve the independence in their respective roles.
+A nnual Growth Rate (CAGR) TSR target set by the Board.

+The CRO and GGM IA receive deferred share rights, instead of performance rights, to preserve the independence in their respective roles and to minimise any conflicts of interest.
 5 Performance rights face value at full vesting.